-- Administrator account-A system has a default Administrator user.
-If you upgraded from a pre-v6.5 system, change the Administrator's login name and add a password.
-DO NOT leave the password blank.
-DO NOT use the same password for multiple systems.
-NOTE When you create a new system in v6.5, you will be required to change the name and add a password. - Anonymous account-A pre-v6.5 system had a default Anonymous user that required no user name or password.
-If you have not upgraded to v6.5, delete this user.
-NOTE The Anonymous user was removed from i-Vu® Pro v6.5. - Advanced password policy-Enable the advanced password policy and require a minimum password length of at least 8 characters.
+- Policy exemptions-Run the Security > Operator Information report to determine if any existing users are exempt from Automatic Logoff or the system's Password Policy, and remove those exemptions.
+All users, including administrator users, should be compliant with security policies. - Advanced password policy-Enable the advanced password policy and require a minimum password length of at least 8 characters.
 This will disallow blank passwords. - No shared accounts-Create a different account for each user.
-DO NOT create role-based accounts where multiple users log in with the same login name and password. - Delete old accounts-Manage accounts when people no longer need access to the i-Vu® Pro system.
-Delete their account or change their password. - Auto Logoff-Verify that Log off operators after \\\ (HH:MM) of inactivity is checked on the System Settings > Security tab.
+DO NOT create role-based accounts where multiple users log in with the same login name and password. - Delete old accounts - Manage accounts when people no longer need access to the i-Vu® Pro system.
+Delete their account or change their password. - NOTE Run the Security > Operator Information report to check the following statuses. - Operators never logged in: ### - Operators last login > 180 days: ### - Auto Logoff Verify that Log off operators after (HH:MM) of inactivity is checked on the System Settings Security tab.